sfe-SparkFro/xrp_balance_bot/tutorial.md

 # 1 - XRP Balance Bot Tutorial

-This tutorial was created as a guide for anyone wanting to write code for the XRP Balance Bot from scratch.
+This tutorial acts as a guide for anyone wanting to write code for the XRP Balance Bot from scratch.
 It's intended for anyone who needs help getting started, or for educators needing content to reference.
 There are many valid solutions to this problem, each with their own benefits and downsides.
 This tutorial implements the solution from the provided [example code](code/balance_bot.py), which was developed to be relatively easy to understand and follow while providing decent performance that should work for most situations.
 If you prefer another solution, go for it!

 This tutorial assumes you already have experience with the base XRP robot, and are comfortable reading and writing code in Python using basic programming concepts like loops, conditionals, and arithmetic.
 It utilizes sensors including the drive wheel encoders, gyroscope, and accelerometer.
-It introduces the PID controller, which is the foundational concept used to keep the robot balanced.
+It introduces the PID controller, an industry standard closed-loop feedback control implementation, which is the foundational control theory concept used to keep the robot balanced.

 # 2 - Theory